Bayley (wrestler): Other media

+She is a playable character as Bayley in the video games WWE 2K17, WWE 2K18, WWE 2K19, WWE 2K20, WWE 2K Battlegrounds, WWE 2K22, WWE 2K23, WWE 2K24, WWE 2K25 and WWE 2K26.

 Personal life

-Martinez was previously engaged to fellow professional wrestler Aaron Solo, whom she met in 2010.
-The engagement was called off on February 21, 2021.
-She cites Bret Hart, Eddie Guerrero, The Hardy Boyz, Ivory, John Cena, Lita, Randy Orton, Randy Savage, Rey Mysterio, The Rock, Triple H, Trish Stratus, and Victoria as her influences in wrestling.
-She is a fan of the NFL’s San Francisco 49ers and the NHL's San Jose Sharks.
+Martinez was engaged to fellow professional wrestler Aaron Solo, whom she met in 2010, but the engagement was called off and they ended their relationship in February 2021.

+Martinez cites Bret Hart, Eddie Guerrero, the Hardy Boyz, Ivory, John Cena, Lita, Randy Orton, Randy Savage, Rey Mysterio, The Rock, Triple H, Trish Stratus, and Victoria as her influences in wrestling.
+She is a supporter of the NFL's San Francisco 49ers, the NHL's San Jose Sharks, and Major League Soccer's San Jose Earthquakes.

 Championships and accomplishments

-She is a two-time (Raw) Women's Champion.
+She is a two-time WWE (Raw) Women's Champion...